Incorporated (TV series): Notes

-DVD release
+Home media

 On June 20, 2017, CBS DVD (distributed by Paramount) released the entire series on DVD in Region 1.

 Broadcast

 The series premiered November 30, 2016, on Syfy and in Canada on Showcase.

 Production

 Georgina Haig played the female lead in the pilot but left and Allison Miller was cast in her place.

 Reception

 The series has received a 75% rating on Rotten Tomatoes, the site's critical consensus reading: "Incorporated's impressive production values, solid performances, and engaging vision of a bleak future outweigh a predictable, clichéd narrative."